Sustainability Governance

 Sustainability Strategy for the Years 2023 to 2030

-Driving cleaner and
+Driving Cleaner and Sustainable Growth

 Increase renewable energy output share substantially by 2030 in line with 2.0°C pathway

-Increase renewable energy to > 50% of installed capacity by 2030
+Increase renewable energy to >50% of installed capacity by 2030

 Foster internal and external innovation for energy transition